compSPI/compSPI/docs/contributing.rst

    generated automatically on the website.
 Furthermore, forbidding comments forces us to write clean code, and clean docstrings.

-5. Follow compspi' API.
+5. Follow compSPI's API.
 For example, points on manifolds are denoted ``point``, tangent vectors ``tangent_vec``, matrices ``mat``, exponential ``exp`` and logarithms ``log``.